markmead/tailwind-group-classes/README.md

 </label>
 ```

-The length of the class names is something that puts people off about Tailwind CSS (personally, I don't care).
+The length of the classes is something that puts people off Tailwind CSS.
+Personally, I think it's fine.

 Here's how that example looks but using this package.